 The Spring 2020 grant application period is now open!

 A Building Communities Grant Overview

 It is the intent of the General Assembly that the Enhanced 911 Compliance Grants Program shall cease to exist on June 30, 2021.
-Funding is currently set at $400,000.00.
-The Enhanced 911 Board shall award grants either until the current funding is expended or until 6/30/21, whichever comes first.
+The Enhanced 911 Board will award grants either until the current funding is expended or until 6/30/21, whichever comes first.